cj-xu/AbstractTransformation/README.md

 ## Running with Docker

-Supposing the repository has been cloned to the directory `AbstractTransformation`, a Docker container can be built with:
+Supposing the repository has been cloned to the current directory, a Docker container can be built with:

 ```
+cd AbstractTransformation
-docker build AbstractTransformation -t abstracttransformation
+docker build . -t abstracttransformation
 ```

 The artifact can then be run as follows: